Investors cast doubts on Sharp's future, ability to pay debts

 But dealing yet another blow to the outlook for Sharp, the company's production of screens for Apple's latest iPhone is behind schedule, a source close to the matter told Reuters on Friday.

-Sharp has forecast an operating loss of 100 billion yen ($1.27 billion) for the current business year.
+Sharp has forecast an operating loss of 100 billion yen for the current business year.

 It also needs to refinance 360 billion yen of short-term commercial paper and will need a further 200 billion yen in September next year to cover a maturing convertible bond.